servuscms/servus/README.md

 ## Posting

-You can post to your blog in three ways:
+Ways you can post to your blog:

-1. **Post by adding files to the *_posts* directory** - this is basically what you would do with Jekyll
-2. **Post using a 3rd party Nostr NIP-23 client**
+1. **Post using a 3rd party Nostr NIP-23 client** such as Habla
-3. **Post using the built-in admin interface** - which is essentially a Nostr NIP-23 client
+2. **Post using the built-in admin interface**, which is essentially a Nostr NIP-23 client

-## Nostr

-The Nostr protocol can be used for posting and retrieving posts, so you can use a Nostr client with NIP-23 support, like [Habla](https://habla.news), to post to your blog.
-Posts that come from Nostr have an extra `.json` file under the `_posts` directory that includes the raw Nostr event used to create (or edit) that post, which also includes the client's signature.
-This JSON will be returned to the clients asking for posts using Nostr's `REQ` command, so the signature will match the pubkey when the client validates it.

-You can also use **Servus** without Nostr in a similar way you would use Jekyll, by just editing the `.md` files under `_posts` manually, but since these files would not include a signature, they won't be returned to Nostr clients because the verification would fail would fail anyway.

 ## REST API